 - Whole grains: This would include oatmeal and other grains.

 - Fruits: Fresh fruit is the best source of vitamins and fiber.

 - Steam Vegetables: Steam vegetables are an excellent source of fiber and can be purchased fresh or frozen.

 - Cereal: Not all cereal has a high-fiber content.
 Check the label to avoid sugary or low-fiber cereal.
 Look for a cereal with fiber in the name, or stick with old-fashioned breakfast foods, such as oatmeal or cream of wheat.

 What Foods to Avoid Foods to prevent Constipation

-Constipation is common after ALL-ON-4 surgery because prescription pain medications - Vicodin, Codeine and Percocets, in particular—are often used few days following a surgical ALL-ON-4 Dental Implant procedure and have a known side effect of decreasing the movement of the small intestines.
+Constipation is common after ALL-ON-4 surgery because prescription pain medications - Vicodin, Codeine, and Percocets, in particular—are often used a few days following a surgical ALL-ON-4 Dental Implant procedure and have a known side effect of decreasing the movement of the small intestines.

 Foods Likely to Cause Constipation